-The master timeline contains more than 950 entries, following Jewish History from the origins of Jewish identity in biblical times to the present, including diaspora experiences, modern Zionism, and contemporary issues in Israel.
-Timelines are provided in English and in other languages on specific topics including, Jerusalem’s evolution, the chronology of the Arab-Israeli conflict, the unfolding of the June 1967 War, and the changing attitudes of American officials toward Zionism, Israel, and the US-Israeli Relationship, from 1922 – present.
+The master timeline contains more than 1000 entries, following Jewish History from the origins of Jewish identity in biblical times to the present, including diaspora experiences, modern Zionism, and contemporary issues in Israel.
+Timelines are provided in English and in other languages on specific topics including, Jerusalem’s evolution, the chronology of the Arab-Israeli conflict, detail of events in the unfolding of the June 1967 War, and the changing attitudes of American officials toward Zionism, Israel, and the US-Israeli Relationship, from 1922 – present.

 CIE has arranged core content material into two dozen themes that reflect events, concepts, and disciplines about Zionism and modern Israel.
 Each theme contains a suggested bibliography of articles and books, relevant documents to use in understanding a theme, special recommended readings, sometimes translated or republished with authors’ permission, and occasionally, educational tools.

 Today in Israeli History